-Residents and businesses of the Township are served by the Hatfield Fire Company, the Colmar Fire Company, and the Hilltown Fire Company in designated districts.
+Residents and businesses of the Township are served by the Hatfield Fire Company and the Colmar Fire Company in designated districts.
 There are mutual aid agreements and central dispatching throughout the area.
-Ambulance service is provided by the Volunteer Medical Service Corps of Lansdale.
-The Township collects and distributes a .62 mill fire tax, and aside from providing worker's compensation insurance for both the fire companies and the ambulance service, it has no other financial or management control of the fire companies or ambulance services.
+Ambulance service is provided by the Volunteer Medical Service Corps of Lansdale located within the Township.
+The Township collects and distributes a 0.62 mill fire tax, and aside from providing worker's compensation insurance for both the fire companies and the ambulance service, it has no other financial or management control of the fire companies or ambulance services.